open-telemetry/opentelemetry.io/content/en/blog/2022/instrument-apache-httpd-server.md

   ![verify-module](/img/instrument-apache-http-server/verify-module.png)

-- Now, Restart the apache module and open telemetry module should be instrumented.
+- Now, restart the apache module and open telemetry module should be instrumented.

 [docker-compose.yml]: